shin10kudev/weekend-code-challenge/07-zero-to-hero/README.md

 # Problem

 This problem is a fun one because there are so many different ways to solve it.
-Which means you can come up with multiple answers, practice multipe techniques and compare the relative strengths and weaknesses.
+Which means you can come up with multiple answers, practice multiple techniques and compare the relative strengths and weaknesses.
 That's a triple bonus for a weekend code challenge problem.

 So, the question is this: